2019 Miami Marathon and Half Marathon

 - Several digital clocks at the finish line will display unofficial times.

-- The marathon will feature entertainment along the course for both spectators and runners.
+- The full and half marathon will feature entertainment along the course for both spectators and runners.

 - If you signed up for the full marathon and you decide to run the half marathon, you will receive a full marathon finisher’s medal.